 Q. What action should I be taking at this time?

 A. Start with taking an inventory of your holographic and serialized (Type L) label stocks for the product categories covered by the bulletin.
-This will help you determine a schedule for depleting them by the July 1, 2021 effective date.
+This will help you determine a schedule for depleting them by the extended Dec.
+31, 2021, effective date.
 Going forward you will need to decide if you want to print labels at your authorized factories or order them through a UL label supplier.
 Follow the instructions provided on this page for the necessary steps that must be completed before you print or order your first batch of labels.
 We recommend that you keep any future orders of holographic or serialized (Type L) labels to minimal quantities, just enough to carry you through while your company transitions to the new labels.
-Please note that holographic or serialized (Type L) labels cannot be used in production on or after the July 1, 2021 cut-off date.
+Please note that holographic or serialized (Type L) labels cannot be used in production on or after the Dec.
+31, 2021 cut-off date.

 Q. Am I going to need to apply for permanent issue numbers like I do for some of our other CCNs before I print labels in the plants?